 Rafael de la Vega has been a director of Amdocs since January 2018 and is Chairman of the Management Resources and Compensation Committee.
 Since 2017, he has served as the Chairman and Founder of the De La Vega Group, a consultancy and advisory services firm.
 From February 2016 to December 2016, Mr. de la Vega served as the Vice Chairman of AT&T Inc. and CEO of Business Solutions & International.
 From 2014 to 2016, Mr. de la Vega served as President and CEO of AT&T Mobile and Business Solutions and from 2007 to 2014 he served as the President and CEO of AT&T Mobility.
 Mr. de la Vega also held various positions at several telecommunications companies, including Cingular Wireless and Bell South Latin America.
 During his time at Cingular Wireless, he was responsible for the integration of AT&T Wireless and Cingular Wireless.
-He also serves on the boards of American Express Company and New York Life Insurance Company.
-He served on the Executive Committee of the Boy Scouts of America until May 2018 and served as Chairman of the 2017 Boy Scouts Jamboree.
-He is the former Chairman of Junior Achievement Worldwide and continues to serve on its board of directors.
-In June 2018, Mr. de la Vega joined as the Vice Chairman of the Board of Directors of Ubicquia LLC.
-In September 2018 he joined the Board of Advisors of RapidSOS.
+He also currently serves on the board of directors of New York Life Insurance Company.
+From 2016 to May 2024, Mr. de la Vega served on the board of directors of American Express Company.
+He also served on the Executive Committee of the Boy Scouts of America until May 2018 and served as Chairman of the 2017 Boy Scouts Jamboree.
+He is the Chairman Emeritus of Junior Achievement Worldwide.
+In June 2018, Mr. de la Vega joined as the Vice Chairman of the board of directors of Ubicquia LLC.
+In September 2018 he joined the board of advisors of RapidSOS.
 Mr. de la Vega also recently joined Forté Ventures as a Limited Partner.
 We believe Mr. de la Vega's qualifications to sit on our Board of Directors include his extensive experience and leadership in the telecommunications industry.